shahviyang/MH-Gumball-project/README.md

 - Button with storage features to store guess values to a data-frame
 - Histogram display of results

-What we till have to work on:
+Currently working on:
+- Button to hide/show results histogram, so that people can guess without bias
 - Better decorating the html and css parts (maybe include a MH logo)
-- Button to hide/show results histogram, so that people can guess without bias
+- Working on histogram statistics